Zero-length launch: ZELMAL (zero-length launch mat landing)

 The ZELMAL program investigated the possibility of a zero-length landing.
 The program was conducted 1953 and 1954.
 It involved a Republic F-84 aircraft and an inflatable rubber mat.
 The aircraft would perform a zero-length landing by catching an arrester cable with a tailhook, similar to an aircraft carrier landing.
 The aircraft would then drop onto the rubber mat.
 A number of unmanned tests were performed before two piloted ZELMAL tests in 1954.
-In both cases the pilots suffered spinal injuries.
-The program was not continued after that.
+In both cases the pilots suffered spinal injuries, and the program was not continued.